csci-1301/csci-1301.github.io/labs/IfAndSwitch.md

----
-title: Practicing if and switch
+#  Practicing if and switch
----

 This lab serves multiple goals: